Preliminary Strategic Plan

 About the Project

 WeHo 40 is the City of West Hollywood’s forward-looking strategic planning process.
-Rooted in 40 years of municipal history – and looking ahead toward 2040 – WeHo 40 will engage residents, businesses, and community members in setting priorities for the future.
+Rooted in 40 years of municipal history – and looking ahead toward 2040 – WeHo 40 engaged residents, businesses, and community members in setting priorities for the future.

 West Hollywood signifies different things to different people in our community, but what unifies us is a sense of passion, optimism, and enthusiasm for continually making our city great.
-Together, we’ll discuss issues, challenges, and solutions as we sketch out the groundwork for a strategic plan that will assist West Hollywood in continuing to thrive in the decades ahead.
+Through this process, we discussed your issues, challenges, and solutions for a strategic plan that will assist West Hollywood in continuing to thrive in the decades ahead.

-As a strategic plan, WeHo 40 will frame the City's short-term needs, mid-term ambitions, and long-term goals.
-It will also recommit to a sense of shared purpose and reaffirm the City’s unique core values.
-Please join us to take part in creating the future.
+As a strategic plan, WeHo 40 frames the City's short-term needs, mid-term ambitions, and long-term goals.
+It also recommits to a sense of shared purpose and reaffirm the City’s unique core values.

 Click the "Follow" button at the top of the page to stay tuned for the latest updates and announcements.